 If you have any qualifications or formal training in this field, be sure to add them to your resume.

 Graphic design skills may be essential or desirable in different industries, including marketing, web design, and promotions.
-Businesses of all sizes and types can benefit from having someone on their team with graphic design skills.
+Businesses of all sizes can benefit from having someone on their team with graphic design skills.

 If you have experience in any Adobe Creative Cloud suite programs, you can list them on your resume.
 For example, you may be competent in Photoshop, Illustrator, or InDesign.

-The world has turned digital, and the Covid-19 pandemic has transformed traditional workplaces into more virtual ones.
+The world has turned digital, and the COVID-19 pandemic has transformed traditional workplaces into more virtual ones.

 You may even need to use video chat for an online interview.

 Other collaboration tools, such as the workplace chat platform Zoom or the file-sharing app Dropbox, may be part of the job.
 So having software skills in that field is important.

 One of the most common applications is Google Analytics for websites.
 Understanding this data can help increase web traffic and give you insights into SEO.